833-738-4376

 Don’t be surprised if you will need some time to decide if euthanasia is the right answer for your cat.
 In fact, if you’re like most pet parents, you’ll probably change your mind several times before making a decision.
 It is important to note, though, that your cat may be uncomfortable during this time.
 So, you may want to reach out for extra care.
 For instance, you may consider calling a mobile veterinarian to provide in-home hospice care for your cat.
 Having a vet come to you means that your cat will get the treatment he or she needs without having to endure a stressful car ride and office visit.
 Further, if you do eventually decide on euthanasia, a mobile veterinarian can humanely put your cat to sleep in the comfort and familiar setting of your home.

-It is also absolutely okay if you choose to not euthanize your pet.
-We understand that this is a very personal choice and that no one enters into lightly.
+It is also absolutely okay if you choose not to euthanize your pet.
+We understand that this is a very personal choice and not one anyone enters into lightly.

 RELATED: When To Euthanize A Dog With Cancer